Do Go On - 125 - The Legend of Bigfoot

 You'll never know.

+It was me.
 It was my voice.

-It's my favorite thing to do.
+It's my favourite thing to do.

 I do it every week.